CS5008-khoury-lionelle/TeamActivities/Module04/README.md

 :star: Go ahead and run your estimator on shift.s.
 Take a look at the total cycle cost. :star:

-!Important! - before this next step, you will want to backup your shift.s file.
+Important - before this next step, you will want to backup your shift.s file.
 You can do this by running the following command

 ```bash
 cp shift.s shift.s.bak